websight-io/docs/docs/guides/authoring/howlite/image/index.md

 # Image component

+Image components renders and __img__ or __picture__ html tag, with an optional link and alt attribute.
 ## Usage
 Drag & drop image component to a Page section.
 You will see a default image placeholder.
-(It is visible in edit mode only.)
+(It is visible in edit mode only).
 <p align="center" width="100%">
     <img class="image--with-border" src="./placeholder.jpg" alt="Image placeholder in edit mode">
 </p>